TheExtensionLab/Documentation/_posts/mega-menu/2015-10-13-configuration-options.md

 This extension comes with a few general configuration options that can be located at Magento Admin > System > Configuration > Catalog > Category Top Navigation.

 ***Serial Key***: Hopefully self explanatory.
-Your serial key can be found in My Accounts > Serial Keys once this extension is purchased on http://www.theextensionlab.com
+Your serial key can be found in My Accounts > Serial Keys once this extension has been purchased on http://www.theextensionlab.com

 ***Include Responsive Styles***: Responsive css styles (css for mobiles and tablets in this case) are included by default, if your site is not responsive you may wish to turn this off.